Eraserhead: Legacy

 In 2004, Eraserhead was selected for preservation in the National Film Registry by the United States Library of Congress.
 Selection for the Registry is based on a film being deemed "culturally, historically, or aesthetically significant".
 Eraserhead was one of the subjects featured in the 2005 documentary Midnight Movies: From the Margin to the Mainstream, which charted the rise of the midnight movie phenomenon in the late 1960s and 1970s; Lynch took part in the documentary through a series of interviews.
 The production covers six films which are credited as creating and popularizing the genre; also included are Night of the Living Dead, El Topo, Pink Flamingos, The Harder They Come, and The Rocky Horror Picture Show.
-In 2010, the Online Film Critics Society compiled a list of the 100 best directorial débuts, listing what they felt were the best first-time feature films by noted directors.
+In 2010, the Online Film Critics Society compiled a list of the 100 best directorial debuts, listing what they felt were the best first-time feature films by noted directors.
 Eraserhead placed second in the poll, behind Orson Welles's 1941 Citizen Kane.

 Lynch collaborated with most of the cast and crew of Eraserhead again on later films.
 Frederick Elmes served as cinematographer on Blue Velvet, 1988's The Cowboy and the Frenchman, and 1990's Wild at Heart.
 Alan Splet provided sound design for The Elephant Man, Dune, and Blue Velvet.
 Jack Fisk directed episodes of Lynch's 1992 television series On the Air and worked as a production designer on 1999's The Straight Story and 2001's Mulholland Drive.
 Coulson and Nance appeared in Twin Peaks, and made further appearances in Dune, Blue Velvet, Wild at Heart, and 1997's Lost Highway.